hertzmann/hertzmann.github.io/_posts/2025-10-26-isolation.md

 After all, cars seem empowering: if you want to go see friends, go to a restaurant or bar, go to see live theatre or sports... why, you just get in your car and drive there.
 The car makes it possible!
 But American urban planning made the car _necessary_ for most of these activities.

 Car-first culture reduces meaningful encounters with strangers.
 As Joe Keohane describes in the surprisingly-deep [_The Power of Strangers_](https://www.penguinrandomhouse.com/books/608695/the-power-of-strangers-by-joe-keohane/), interacting with strangers and acquaintances creates a sort of societal glue: not only can it improve your own mental well-being, and help you make connections, it ties us together in a community.
-Even walking down the street, you have passing interactions with strangers; depending on segregated the society is, you could be passing a cross-section of humanity.
+Even walking down the street, you have passing interactions with strangers; depending on how segregated the society is, you could be passing a cross-section of humanity.
 It's much easier to feel some level of empathy for people that you interact with casually, in person.
 Interactions with strangers has played an important role in human evolution and in many ancient cultures.

 When we travel by car, we self-segregate ourselves from all other humans, with virtually no direct interaction beyond fleeting eye contact.
 Our interactions with others often create stress, and more anger than empathy.